youssefHosni/Data-Science-Interview-Questions-Answers/Machine Learning Interview Questions & Answers for Data Scientists.md

 ### Q26: Do you need to scale your data if you will be using the SVM classifier and discus your answer ###
 Answer:

+### Q27: What is the importance of batch in machine learning and explain some batch depend gradient descent algorithm? ###

+Answer:
+In the memory, dataset can load either completely at once or in a form of set.
+If we have huge size of dataset, then load the whole data into memory will reduce the training speed, hence batch term introduce.

+Example : a image data contains 1,00,000 images, we can load this into 3125 batches where 1 batch = 32 images.
+So instaed of loading whole 1,00,000 images ones in memory, we can load 32 images for 3125 times which requires less memory.

+In summary, batch is important in two way :
+(1) Effecient memory consumption.
+(2) Improve training speed.

+There are 3 types of gradient descent algorithm based on batch size:
+(1) Stochastic gradient descent
+(2) Batch gradient descent
+(3) Mini Batch gradient descent

+If whole data in single batch, it is called batch gradient descent.
+If the single data points equal to one batch i.e. number of batches = number of data instances , it is called stochastic gradient descent.
+If the number of batches less than number of data points or greater than 1, its known as mini batch gradient descent.